1

 Pipazethate

 It is a synthetic antitussive of the phenothiazine group, used in cough mixtures.
-It has very less CNS depressant effects.
+It has very few CNS depressant effects.

-Morphine is one of the powerful cough suppressants, but it is generally not preferred because of addiction potential.
+Morphine is one of the most powerful cough suppressants, but it is generally not preferred because of its addiction potential.
 It is only used for terminally ill patients' coughs.

 There is only one drug present in this category.